-Trained in Paris and loaded with talent in kitchen, Karen Krasne has been cited as one of the nation's top pastry chefs - her two San Diego establishments, aptly named Extraordinary Desserts (2929 5th Ave., 619-294-2132), really do turn out some of the most amazing confections you'll ever lay eyes (or teeth on).
-The original location (pictured here) opened in 1988 just south of Hillcrest a block from Balboa Park, and it's a wonderful coffeehouse and restaurant as well as a place to consume tantalizing sweets (or buy them to go - they produce their own line of fine chocolates, jams and jellies, and other gourmet goods).
+Trained in Paris and loaded with talent in kitchen, Karen Krasne has been cited as one of the nation's top pastry chefs.
+Her two San Diego establishments, including aptly named Extraordinary Desserts (1430 Union St., 619-294-7001), really do turn out some of the most amazing confections you'll ever lay eyes on or teeth into.
+The original location opened in 1988 just south of Hillcrest a block from Balboa Park, and it's a wonderful coffeehouse and restaurant as well as a place to consume tantalizing sweets or buy them to go.
+The restaurant produces a own line of fine chocolates, jams and jellies, and other gourmet goods.
 Being so close to the city's gay scene, Extraordinary Desserts has always cultivated a quite loyal GLBT following.

 The list of remarkable treats is extensive, with cakes like blood-orange ricotta torte and toasted-macadamia-nut caramel cheesecake leading the way.
 Then there's the cherry-chocolate-chip cookies, lemon meringue tartelettes, Earl Grey tea shortbread, blackberry scones, and classic pot de creme.

-Although primarily known for desserts and coffee, also serves a full restaurant menu - fresh-baked bread with various mezze and dips, salads, sandwiches (including several exceptionally good versions of grilled cheese), cheese plates (there's a terrific selection), as well as fine teas, beer, wine, and other beverages.
-Both locales are open till either 11 or midnight (on weekends), making it a wonderful option for any meal or snack of the day.
+Although primarily known for desserts and coffee, it also serves a full restaurant menu - fresh-baked bread with various mezze and dips, salads, sandwiches (including several exceptionally good versions of grilled cheese), cheese plates (a terrific selection), as well as fine teas, beer, wine, and other beverages.
+Both locales are open until either 11 or midnight, making them wonderful options for any meal or snack of the day.

 Along a strip of gay-oriented businesses on University Avenue in San Diego's Hillcrest neighborhood, Flicks gay video bar has long been a hub of gay schmoozing and socializing in this sunny and scenic city by the ocean.
 Flicks (1017 University Ave., 619-297-2056) is a cozy space with the usual array of video monitors, a nice little patio seating area overlooking the busy sidewalk, and a variety of fun theme nights (underwear nights, beer busts, go go dancers, and such).
 The crowd is mostly male, although plenty of female friends stop by, too, and it skews pretty, preppy, and youthful.

-The laid-back locals bar feels a bit more like the no-nonsense neighborhood bars over in North Park than it does most of its fellow Hillcrest hangouts.
+This laid-back locals bar feels a bit more like the no-nonsense neighborhood bars over in North Park than like most of its fellow Hillcrest hangouts.
 The Loft (3610 5th Ave., 619-296-6407) is a fun place to shoot pool, listen to tunes on the jukebox, and nurse affordable, well-poured cocktails.
 Many regulars stop by for happy hour before heading out to dinner or some of the neighborhood's larger clubs.

 A great all-around neighborhood gay bar with a central location in Hillcrest, Number One Fifth Avenue (3845 5th Ave., 619-299-1911) succeeds because it balances an intimate ambience and friendly atmosphere without the sometimes tired, dive-y feel that sometimes dominates in smaller lounges.
 You can easily carry on a conversation here (and the staff is pretty chatty, on the chance you can't find a nice fellow patron to dish with), and there's pool, darts, and other diversions.
 It's a little inconspicuous - the sort of place you could walk by a dozen times without noticing, but it's a fine place to kick off a night of bar-hopping.

-Set in the space formerly occupied by the popular gay bar Bourbon Street (which is pictured here), Park & Rec (4612 Park Blvd., 619-795-9700) is an expansive nightspot and restaurant that still draws plenty of LGBT folks as well as plenty of other open-minded revelers.
+Set in the space formerly occupied by the popular gay bar Bourbon Street, Park & Rec (4612 Park Blvd., 619-795-9700) is an expansive nightspot and restaurant that still draws plenty of LGBT folks as well as plenty of other open-minded revelers.
 There's live music many nights, a bunch of different games (shuffleboard, corn hole, Ping Pong), one of the best patios around town, and a very good selection of cocktails and tasty bar food.
-This lively spot has a location along Park Boulevard in hip University Heights, a charmingly eclectic neighborhood just a short drive north of Hillcrest (it's pretty easy to find parking up here, too).
+This lively spot has a location along Park Boulevard in hip University Heights, a charmingly eclectic neighborhood just a short drive north of Hillcrest.
+It's pretty easy to find parking up here, too.

 One of a handful of fun, friendly, and relaxed neighborhood bars in North Park, the cheerful Redwing (4012 30th St., 619-281-8700) keeps things interesting with its karaoke on many evenings (including all weekend), Tuesday night Latin parties, and multiple diversions: pool, darts, sports on TV, an attractive patio, and so on.
 There's also that second part of its name, grill - the Redwing serves genuinely tasty, straightforward pub fare.
 There's a nice selection of cocktails and beers, too, at very reasonable prices.
 The crowd is diverse, somewhat bear-ish and otter-ish depending on the night, and very welcoming of women and men.